fold-lang/notes/Metaprogramming.md

 # Metaprogramming

-This document explores some metaprogramming mechanisms and discusses their integration in Fold.
+This document explores the metaprogramming mechanisms present in Fold and discusses their implementation details.

 ## Approaches